ubfx/BinDiffHelper/Readme.md

 # BinDiffHelper

-Ghidra extension that helps importing function names from BinDiffs (BinDiff 6 supported).
+Ghidra extension that uses BinDiff on your Ghidra project to find matching functions and rename them automatically (BinDiff 6 supported).
+Check out the [BinDiff manual](https://www.zynamics.com/bindiff/manual/) to see how it works and how it matches functions / basic blocks.
+However, with this extension, BinDiff is automated from within Ghidra, so you don't have to diff your binaries yourself.

 ## What it does / Changelog

 ### v0.1
+* BinDiff the binary opened in Ghidra with another binary from the same Ghidra project, show results and import function names
 * Open a BinDiff file, created with BinDiff 6, from two .BinExport files and import the matching function names in Ghidra
-* BinDiff the binary opened in Ghidra with another binary from the same Ghidra project, show results and import function names

 ### v0.2
 * Fix a bug where the file to import to needed to be checked out.